luismunozheinen/optimize-ode/README.md

 8 |  284 s | 132 M | 25 MiB | Model 2 + SplitODEProblem + KenCarp4(linsolve=LinSolveGMRES())

 As a note for Model 2, a single call of the friction functio `friction!` requires 14.9 micro-sec while `friction2!()`requires 42 micro-sec.
-As a comparison, the linear par `mul!` requires 35.1 micro-sec
+As a comparison, the linear par `mul!` requires 35.1 micro-sec.
+In addition, a function using array slicing with `@view` leads to 16 micro-sec evaluation together with 12 allocations.

 Additional Time required for Callbacks for actual simulations (simulation time = 20000 [s], 10x20 blocks) using Model 1